Matthias Ginter: Borussia Dortmund

 On 17 July 2014 Ginter signed for Borussia Dortmund on a five-year deal.
 He made his debut on 13 August, playing the full match as they won the DFL-Supercup 2–0 against Bayern Munich at the Westfalenstadion.

 Borussia Mönchengladbach

 On 4 July 2017, Ginter signed with Dortmund rivals Mönchengladbach on a four-year deal.
 The move was worth around €17 million.

 Return to SC Freiburg

 On 4 May 2022, Freiburg (the club where Ginter began his career) announced Ginter's signing from Mönchengladbach on a free transfer ahead of the 2022–23 season.
+On 20 May 2026, he would play in his club's first European final in the Europa League, but finish runner-up.

 International career

 Youth

 Ginter represented the under-21 team at the 2015 European Championship in the Czech Republic, starting all four matches.
 In their second group match at the Eden Arena in Prague against Denmark, following two Kevin Volland goals, Ginter rounded off the scoring by heading in Amin Younes' cross in the 53rd minute, leading to a 3–0 victory.